 For me Wing Chun is not only a self defense system, but it is also a vehicle to better health – physically, mentally and emotionally.

-In 2006 I opened Meridian Benfleet, which is still going strong.
+I began teaching in 2006.
 New members are always welcome; please call me or send me an email if you would like to know more.

-Please contact me if you are interested in attending a class, or if you simply would like to know more about Wing Chun.
+Please contact me if you are interested in Wing Chun, or if you simply would like to know more about it.